malcolmchetwyn/StatusCheck/README.md

 # Status Check App #SpyTribe

 This project is a FastAPI application designed to record and view daily status checks, such as mental, emotional, and physical statuses throughout the day.
-It stores the data in a CSV file and provides an interface for retrieving and updating records.
+It stores the data in a SQLLite and provides an interface for retrieving and updating records.
 You can change this to any storage but to it easy I just used file for now.

 I hope other #SpyTribe users find this useful.